usingMaths.com

 Step-by-Step Explanation of Improper Fraction to Mixed Fraction Conversion in C++

-This yields the whole number.
+2. The quotient becomes the whole number.

-This yields the new numerator.
+3. The remainder becomes the new numerator.

 Create a new C++ class file; call it ImproperToMixed